infobloxopen/terraform-provider-bloxone/docs/guides/quickstart-dhcp.md

 }
 ````

-Here, the `dhcp_host` attribute has been added to the subnet resource and assigned the `legacy_id` of the BloxOne Host to serve the subnet.
+Here, the `dhcp_host` attribute has been added to the subnet resource and set to the ID of the DHCP host.

 You can now run `terraform plan` to see what resources will be created.